denten-books/plain-text/5-surface.md

 which showed both the content and control codes in red ink, and the second time as the final "Composer output" printout, which presented the final typeset copy.
 Output operators still manually intervened to load paper, change font, and include hyphens.
-The monolithic page unit was thereby systematically deconstructed into distinct layers of content and formatting.
+The monolithic page unit was thereby further systematically deconstructed into distinct layers of content and formatting.

-Like other devices of this generation, the IBM MT/SC suffered from the problem of invisible storage.
-Error checking on paper via multiple printouts was aided by a control panel consisting of "11 display lights."
-The configuration of lights could be used to "peek" at the underlying data structure.
+Like other devices of this generation, the IBM MT/SC suffered from the problem of illegible storage.
+Error checking on paper via multiple printouts was aided by a control panel consisting of 11 display lights.
+The configuration of lights could be used to "peek" at the underlying data structure [@bishop_development_1968].

 In an attempt to achieve greater congruence between visible data and data archived on the magnetic medium, IBM briefly explored the idea of using magnetic cards instead of tape.
 On tape, information had to be stored serially, as one long column of codes.
-On a magnetic card, however, the spatial relations between elements was be preserved.

-The 1968 patent for "Data Reading, Recording, and Positioning System" describes a method for arranging information on such a card "recording and playback system which accurately positions each character recorded relative to each previous character recorded" [@clancy_data_1970, 1].
-In 1969 IBM introduced magnetic card storage units into its Selectric Composer line of word processors.
-Fredrick May, whose name often appears on word processing related patents form this period, would later reflect that a "major reason for the choice of a magnetic card for the recording of medium was the simple relationship that could be maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
-The card could be thought of as a miniature page, making the magnetic card a "unit of record of storage of a typed page" [@may_ibm_1981, 743].
-The Mag Card never caught on because of its limited storage capacity and capricious feeding mechanism.
-Though it offered a measure of topographic similarity between page and stored signal, it remained inscrutable, like all magnetic media.
+Relative arrangement of elements could be preserved, it was thought, on a magnetic card, which dimensionally resembled paper.
+The 1968 patent for "Data Reading, Recording, and Positioning System" describes a method for arranging information on a storage medium "which accurately positions each character recorded relative to each previous character recorded" [@clancy_data_1970, 1].
+In 1969, IBM released a magnetic card-based version of its MT/ST line, dubbed the MC/ST. Fredrick May, whose name often appears on word processing related patents form this period, would later reflect that a "major reason for the choice of a magnetic card for the recording of medium was the simple relationship that could be maintained between a typed page and a recorded card."
+The card resembled a miniature page, making it a "unit of record of storage of a typed page."[@may_ibm_1981, 743] The Mag Card was short-lived as well because of its limited storage capacity and capricious feeding mechanism [@may_ibm_1981].
+Though it offered a measure of topographic analogy between tape and paper, it remained inscrutable, like all magnetic media.

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric